soufantech/pulumi-aws-contrib/src/components/ecs/README.md

 - Better restriction on the privileges of the IAM Role used to deploy the stack
 - Better control on resource-based policies, SCP and other types of policies

-This component is a factory above the `iam.Role` component and beyond the path, it add trust relationship to the ecs-tasks.amazonaws.com service.
+This component is a factory above the `iam.Role` component and beyond the path, it add:

+- Trust relationship to the ecs-tasks.amazonaws.com service

 ```typescript
 import { ecs } from '@soufantech/pulumi-aws-contrib';